 Why I’ve decided to drop down from the half marathon distance to the 10K distance for my upcoming race, and why it’s been the best decision I’ve made for myself during this summer race season.

 I had a great start to the year running wise.
 I ran my first official 10K which was an awesome way to kickoff my first marathon training regimen.
 I worked hard from December to May, and I watched myself hold faster paces each time I went for a training run.
 Then I ran my first 15K in Minneapolis, and my sister ran her first 5K.
 It was a month out from my first marathon, and my placement at that race was a great confidence booster heading into the marathon.
-Then the day finally came where I ran 26.2 miles!
+In May, I ran 26.2 miles!
 While I didn’t run it in the goal time I had set for myself, I was able to battle the wind, rain, and cold, and still finish under 5 hours.
-While the first half of 2019 has been great running wise, sometimes life doesn’t always go the way we plan it to.
+The first half of 2019 has been great running wise, but sometimes life doesn’t always go the way we plan it to.

 This summer has been frustrating running-wise.
 It hasn’t gone the way I expected or planned it to, but I feel that running my upcoming race this way will be a great compromise for myself.
 Running with Type 1 Diabetes is never easy, but this summer it’s proved to be much more difficult than normal.
 While I have a few shorter distance races on the horizon for the fall, I’m aiming to run two half marathon before the end of October.
-My summer running has been full of frustration and runs cut short, but I’m hoping this race change will give me the confidence boost that I feel is very much needed heading into the fall race season.
-I never wanted to be that person who drops down to a shorter distance race after signing up, but sometimes despite your best efforts your training just isn’t where it needs to be.
+My summer running has been full of frustration and runs cut short, but I’m hoping this race change will give me the confidence boost that really feels needed.
+I never wanted to be that person who drops down to a shorter distance race after signing up, but sometimes despite your best efforts, your training just isn’t where it needs to be.